 Glenn Loontjens, Viola

-Loontjens has performed with the Youngstown, Erie, Wheeling, Jacksonville and Florida West Coast symphony orchestras as well as the Florida Orchestra, the Colorado Music Festival and the touring company of the New York City Opera.
-Loontjens has also been a faculty member of the Eastern Music Festival, in Greensboro, N.C.
-During the summers, he often travels and enjoys playing at music festivals including those in Carbondale, Ill. and the Black Hills of South Dakota.
+Glenn has performed with the Youngstown, Erie, Wheeling, Jacksonville and Florida West Coast symphony orchestras as well as the Florida Orchestra, the Colorado Music Festival and the touring company of the New York City Opera.
+Glenn has also been a faculty member of the Eastern Music Festival in Greensboro, North Carolina.
+During the summers, he often travels and enjoys playing at music festivals including those in Carbondale, Illinois. and the Black Hills of South Dakota.
 He has been a member of the Naples Philharmonic since 2001.

 I was born in Belgium, and my family moved to the United States when I was age 9.
 We lived in Portland, Oregon, so I consider myself a west coaster by way of Belgium.
 I attended Indiana University as a music major, with a second major in computer science.
 It is there that I quickly decided I wanted a career as a violist.
 I joined the Naples Philharmonic in 2001 and have been here ever since!

 What has been your most memorable moment with the orchestra?

 I would say that actually happened before I joined the orchestra—I was here in early 2001 playing for the first time with the orchestra as a substitute musician.
 It was then that I learned about an upcoming viola audition, and it was then that I was so impressed with the orchestra that I knew without a doubt I wanted to be a part of this.
 It inspired me all the more for the upcoming audition.

 What inspired you to become a musician?